As a psychologist, I’ve helped people work through just about every type of difficult emotion.

 You wouldn’t learn how to do long-division if your teacher gave you the answer every time you got stuck.
 And you wouldn’t learn how to tie your shoes if your parents always bought you velcro sneakers or tied your shoes for you.
-Gaining confidence in your ability to manage your own difficult emotions is no different: It’s a skill you must build yourself.
+Gaining confidence in your ability to manage your own difficult emotions is no different: It’s a skill you must build.

 It will be hard and it will take time, but in the end, it will be worth it.